-FSD added "safe spaces at schools for students to cool down emotionally," "visual vests for supervisors to stand out," and "provide structured play time" to Action 3.2 to support student well-being and campus safety.
+FSD added "safe spaces at schools for students to cool down emotionally" and "visual vests for supervisors to stand out" to Action 3.2 to support student well-being and campus safety.
 These additions aim to create more supportive environments and improve visibility of adult supervision during unstructured times.
 Actions 3.4, 3.5, and 3.8 have been revised to include LREBG funding.
+The expulsion rate was included in metric 3.12 as it was accidentally left out in year 1 of the LCAP.
+The expulsion rate in year 1 was 0%.